 Read more about the structure of postgraduate degrees at Brunel

-Entry criteria are subject to review and change each academic year.
+Entry criteria are subject to review and change each academic year

 You can find out more about the qualifications we accept on our English Language Requirements page.

-We offer our own BrunELT English Test and have pre-sessional English language courses for students who do not meet requirements or who wish to improve their English.
-You can find out more information on English courses and test options at the Brunel Language Centre.
+Should you wish to take a pre-sessional English course to improve your English prior to starting your degree course, you must sit the test at an approved SELT provider for the same reason.
+We offer our own BrunELT English test and have pre-sessional English language courses for students who do not meet requirements or who wish to improve their English.
+You can find out more information on English courses and test options through our Brunel Language Centre.

 Brunel Law School is research driven and was ranked 14th in the UK for REF Intensity in Law in the most recent Research Excellence Framework (REF2014).
 Through their research, our lecturers are at the forefront of domestic and international legal scholarship, which means your education will be innovative, inspiring and truly up-to-date.